ElevatorsCS/PasswordManager/README.md

-**Simple Password Manager**
+**Password Manager**

-This is a simple command-line password manager written in Python.
+This is a command-line password manager written in Python.
 It allows users to create an account with a username and securely store hashed passwords.
 Users can then log in to access their accounts.

 **Features**